-Love City Strong serves the community of St. John, USVI in addressing community wellness needs that fall outside of the jurisdiction of other local entities.
-The specific objectives of the organization are:
+Love City Strong (LCS) serves the community of St. John, USVI in addressing disaster preparedness and community wellness needs that fall outside the jurisdiction of other local entities.
+Our specific objectives are:

 Source labor for our projects from St. John residents, which directs money into the local economy and develops assets for future disaster response situations.

 Lead projects that educate the community in best processes in immediate aftermath of a disaster and in the long-term recovery phase, ensuring that St. John is better informed and prepared for future disaster situations.